 We replicated this test in 3 different recordings that appear one after the other in the video.
 We used a 4-string Line electric violin and an Ampero processor.
 The result is truly surprising!
 The use of an IR file literally transforms the dry sound of the electric violin.

-We have added Impulse Responses to the Hotone Ampero and the Ampero One.
+We have added Impulse Responses to the Hotone Ampero and the Ampero II Stomp.
 They allow you to replicate the sounds of a variety of violins and violas.
-The Hotone Ampero and the Ampero One, available on our website, now include several pre-installed effects that have been specifically customized for violins and violas.
+The Hotone Ampero and the Ampero II Stomp, available on our website, now include several pre-installed effects that have been specifically customized for violins and violas.

 To replicate the sound of an acoustic instrument using a piezo amplification system